-DC -- Downtown -- Franklin Square (Commodore John Barry statue):
+DC -- Downtown -- Franklin Square (incl Commodore John Barry statue):

 Bruce Guthrie Photos Home Page: [Click here] to go to Bruce Guthrie Photos home page.